flycheck/flycheck/doc/languages.rst

          Flycheck extension which adds a syntax checker using `Pyflakes
          <https://github.com/PyCQA/pyflakes>`_.

+      :gh:`msherry/flycheck-pycheckers`
+         Flycheck extension which can use multiple checkers simultaneously -- including pyflakes, pep8, flake8, pylint, and mypy 2/3.

    .. syntax-checker:: python-flake8

       Check syntax and lint with `flake8 <https://flake8.readthedocs.io/>`_.